-Cash and cash equivalents includes cash in hand, deposits held on call with banks, other short-term highly liquid investments and the Company's share of cash held in joint operations.
+Cash and cash equivalents includes cash in hand, deposits held on call with banks, other short-term highly liquid investments including US Treasury bills with maturities of 3 months or less and the Company's share of cash held in joint operations.
 Restricted cash represents cash balances held in debt service reserve accounts pursuant to the Company's debt agreements (see note 14).